What Is Medicare Part B?

 If you are in a Medicare Advantage plan, you would get both your Medicare Part A and Part B coverage through a private health insurance company contracted with Medicare.
 By law, Medicare Advantage plans must offer at least the same level of coverage as Original Medicare, and some plans include additional coverage not included in Original Medicare such as routine dental and/or vision, hearing, and even prescription drug coverage.

 Anyone who is eligible for premium-free Medicare Part A is eligible for Medicare Part B by enrolling and paying a monthly premium.
 If you are not eligible for premium-free Medicare Part A, you can qualify for Medicare Part B by meeting the following requirements:

 - You must be 65 years or older.

 - You must be a U.S. citizen, or a permanent resident lawfully residing in the U.S for at least five continuous years.

 You may also qualify for automatic Medicare Part B enrollment through disability.
 If you are under 65 and receiving Social Security or Railroad Retirement Board (RRB) disability benefits, you will automatically be enrolled in Medicare Part A and Part B after 24 months of disability benefits.
 You may also be eligible for Medicare Part B enrollment before 65 if you have end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (also known as ALS, or Lou Gehrig’s disease).

 When to enroll in Medicare Part B

-If you do not enroll during your initial enrollment period and do not qualify for a special enrollment period, you can also sign up during the annual General Enrollment Period, which runs from January 1 to March 30.
+If you do not enroll during your initial enrollment period and do not qualify for a special enrollment period, you can also sign up during the annual General Enrollment Period, which runs from January 1 to March 31, with coverage starting July 1.
 You may have to pay a late enrollment penalty for not signing up when you were first eligible.

 Delaying Medicare Part B enrollment